ADHD Strategies for Kids

 Self Regulation

-Self regulation can look like many things from ensuring that the child is bathing, having a social life, or getting enough sleep.
+Self-regulation can look like many things, from ensuring your child is bathing to having a social life to getting enough sleep.
 It can also include exercise and consuming a balanced diet.
-By setting up these behaviors and demonstrating them, a child with ADHD will start to become used to these self regulating functions.
+By setting up these behaviors and demonstrating them, you incorporate lifelong habits into your child’s psychology.

 Routines